-If you plan on visiting this amazing country anytime soon, here is a handy list of the best things to see and do while you are there.
+If you plan on visiting this amazing country anytime soon, here is a handy list of the best things to do in South Korea while you are there.

-Top Things to do in South Korea
+20 Top Things to do in South Korea

-Seoraksan National Park
+2. Enjoy the Seoraksan National Park

 This is by far the most popular park in the country.
 Take your time meandering through forests that are thick with Alpine trees.
 Enjoy the burst of color given by the wildflowers that are seen around every turn of the trail.